sdr-enthusiasts/docker-piaware/README.md

 ## Prerequisites

-Before this container will work properly, you must blacklist the kernel modules for the RTL-SDR USB device from the host's kernel.
+If using an RTL-SDR, before this container will work properly, you must blacklist the kernel modules for the RTL-SDR USB device from the host's kernel.

 To do this, create a file `/etc/modprobe.d/blacklist-rtl2832.conf` containing the following: